Spectral analysis of random-to-random Markov chains: Eigenspaces

-Moreover, since we are interested in the left module structure only, we can decompose the right tensor factors as vector spaces using \autoref{thm:eigenspace-decomposition}.
+\begin{proof} Since we are interested in the left module structure only, we decompose the right tensor factors in \autoref{reg-rep-decomp} as vector spaces using \autoref{thm:eigenspace-decomposition}.
 Hence, we have the following isomorphism as left $\symm_n$--modules: